archerbroler/morpheus/README.md

     "filters can be extended using browser languages like: javascript,css,flash,etc"...

-> In this example we are using '<head> HTML tag' to inject an rediretion url into target request
+> In this example we are using "<head> HTML tag" to inject an rediretion url in target request
 ![morpheus v1.6-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-refresh.png)
 > In this example we are using 'CSS3' to trigger webpage 180º rotation
 ![morpheus v1.6-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-css.png)